Go to homepage

 Conveyancing fees

 You’ll also have to factor in conveyancing fees when selling a house, as you’ll need a legal professional to help complete all the legal work that’s involved in selling your property.
 Your conveyancer will do everything from liaising with the buyer’s solicitor to filling out legal documents, paying off your existing mortgage and transferring funds on your completion date.
-The cost of legal fees for selling a house is usually deducted from the funds received from the buyer when you complete, and typically ranges from £500-£1,500.
-For further information about conveyancing costs, view our conveyancing fees guide, or to get a personalised conveyancing quote for your sale, use our online calculator.
+The cost of legal fees for selling a house is usually deducted from the funds received from the buyer when you complete, and typically ranges from £500-£1,500, see our sample fees guide.
+For further information about conveyancing costs, view our conveyancing fees guide

 Mortgage fees